Posts by Lindsay Rutherford, Ph.D.

 Read article The Critical Role of Immunogenicity Assay Development in Drug Discovery

-Why Immunogenicity in Drug Development Matters Immunogenicity, why do we keep talking about it?
+What is Immunogenicity?
+Immunogenicity, why do we keep talking about it?
 Immunogenicity can, in the simplest of terms, be described as a subject’s ability to generate antibodies specific to the dosed protein therapeutic.
+Why Does Immunogenicity Matter in Drug Development?
 Immunogenicity can be either a wanted or unwanted reaction.
-Wanted immunogenicity is the desired…
+Wanted…

 Soluble vs. Cellular Biomarkers: Strategic Considerations for Bioanalytical Assays in Drug Development Blogs